KatyaEspinosa03/H4X0R-News/README.md

 SwiftUI was used for the UI design, and WKWebView to redirect the user to the artcile from the list.

-## The data was fecthed from the follwing API:
+## The data was fecthed from the following API:

 http://hn.algolia.com/api/v1/search?tags=front_page